TimoBakx/timobakx.github.io/_posts/2020-02-28-cli-output-in-services.md

 ---

 In the projects I work on I often need to build connections with external services.
-Often, these projects require periodical data synchronization between my application and the third party service.
+Most of the time, these projects require periodical data synchronization between my application and the third party service.
 In order to do this, I usually write [Symfony Commands][_command] that can be executed manually or through a cronjob.
-Inside these commands, I send information back to the terminal to show the progress of the synchronisation.
+Inside these commands, I send information back to the terminal to show the progress of the synchronization so you can see that something is happening.

 To get things up and running, I put everything in a single [Symfony's Command class][_command_class] and contains _all_ the code needed to perform the task inside the `execute()` method.